 This is the SQL Database Copy (for smaller databases).

 ...which changes depending upon the size of the database.
 SQL Loader for databases smaller than 10 GB.

-The more customers have customized the Oracle database, the more they have followed Oracle’s advice and placed stored procedures in the database, the more difficult it will be for them to migrate their data to AWS, and also to other non-Oracle databases.
+The more customers have customized the Oracle database, the more they have followed Oracle’s advice and placed stored procedures in the database.
+The more difficult it will be for them to migrate their data to AWS and other non-Oracle databases.

-A big part of AWS’s strategy for grabbing Oracle support business is by having customers help themselves as much as possible.
+A big part of AWS’s strategy for grabbing Oracle’s support business is by having customers help themselves as much as possible.

 How Oracle Sees the Cloud (Oracle Cloud vs. AWS)

-Oracle appears to have a weak commitment to the cloud as anything more than a mechanism to extract more income from companies and to get a higher multiple from Wall Street.
-This following quotation is the problem that companies run into when they both try to message to customers and Wall Street, you end up with inconsistencies.
+Oracle appears to have a weak commitment to the cloud as anything more than a mechanism to extract more income from companies and get a higher multiple from Wall Street.
+The following quotation is the problem that companies run into when they both try to message to customers and Wall Street, and you end up with inconsistencies.

 How is a customer supposed to interpret this statement from Mark Hurd?